kuttysoftmy/Stable-Diffusion-V3-Text-to-Image/README.md

 Text to Image Generator Stable Diffusion V3

-just upload this on your root director of host
+just upload this on your root path of host

 important : Put Your https://stablediffusionapi.com API key